Ward (Khyber Pakhtunkhwa)

 Village Council is rural places, while Neighbourhood Councils are urban and they are near to main city or have some of characteristics of city.

 Each ward is considered to be a complete local government, having their own District Councilor, Tehsil Councilor, General Councilors, Peasant Councilors, Women Councilors and Youth Councilors, to represent different communities of human and to struggle for their own benefits.

 In Khyber Pakhtunkhwa there are total 2996 Village Councils.

 and 505 Neighborhood Councils.
-While total amount of Union Councils is 1001.
+While total number of Union Councils is 1001.